-Women Faculty (mostly women/it's true) formed communities, female students (mostly female) organized, petitions circulated: It was the beginning of a new field of study and, though not quite a shot heard ‘round the world, it was a real awakening — in its way, volcanic.
-It was the opening of a portal to terrain (Ursula Le Guin would call it wilderness).
-These 40-plus years later, we’re still mere footsteps in.
+In the 1970’s, female academics — marginalized to degrees we’re hard-pressed to fathom — joined forces, raised hell, shined a light on the unconscionable invisibility and exclusion of women in the humanities — in every art and science, every area of inquiry, study and application.
+Women Faculty (it was mostly women) formed communities; young women students (again, it was mostly young women) organized, circulated petitions, disrupted and perturbed administrators.
+It was the beginning of a new field of study, and, though not quite a shot heard ‘round the world, it was a little like “the world splitting open.”
+It was the opening of a portal to un-studied terrain (Ursula Le Guin would call it wilderness).
+These 50-years later, we’re still mere footsteps in.

-Women’s Studies was the small and mighty voice eventually granted to these pioneering women — feminists, troublemakers, truth-tellers.
-They were many— too often forgotten, and (this is on us), they are too rarely cited.
-In the fall of 1969, there were only 17 courses offered across the nation — with any prime focus on women.
-By 1970, 200 such classes were running; by 1973 over 2,000.
+Women’s Studies was the small and mighty voice eventually granted to these pioneering women — feminist scholars, troublemakers, truth-tellers.
+They were many—and mostly forgotten.
+In the fall of 1969, there were only 17 Women’s Studies courses offered across the entire United States.
+In 1977, the National Women's Studies Association was established.
+It’s still alive and kicking.